Zach-Cook/ChainFeed/README.md

 # ChainFeed.io
 This is a React TypeScript based web application, that dipslays the price's of cryptocurrencies.

+* Frontend built with TypeScript, React, Styled Components
-Pricing data sourced from Chainlink Price Feeds.
+* Data sourced from Chainlink Price Feeds utilizing web3.js
+* Python Django backend